 Established in 1999, the UNC Center for Inflammatory Bowel Diseases now includes seven adult GI and three pediatric GI faculty specializing in IBD, three colorectal surgeons, a nutritionist and a psychologist, making it among the largest and most highly regarded IBD programs in the nation.
 We perform cutting-edge basic, translational, and clinical research, and provide state-of-the-art, multi-disciplinary care.

-UNC has had a long-standing advanced IBD fellowship program with years of successful placement of fellows as faculty at academic institutions upon completion of the program.
+UNC has had a long-standing advanced IBD fellowship program with years of successful placement of fellows in clinical and academic settings.

 The curriculum includes a diverse array of clinical experiences including inpatient and outpatient management of IBD, surgical management, pediatric to adult transitioning and nutrition.
 UNC is the largest multidisciplinary IBD center in the southeast and has an extensive referral base.
 There are opportunities to personalize the curriculum based on a fellow’s individual interests including: 1) a clinical research focus with ample opportunities and resources to complete clinical research projects, 2) experience with industry and investigator-initiated clinical trials and 3) advanced IBD clinical care including endoscopic procedures specific to IBD and a GI/surgery lead pouch clinic.
 Fellows can expect to gain experience in:

 - Pediatric IBD transition clinic

 - GI pathology review

 Requirements for eligibility include completion of a 3-year general GI fellowship by June 30, 2021 and board eligibility.